Back to Blog

 Daniel Quam | Risk Management Specialist

 When the average person thinks about life in prison, they think of the Hollywood movies where prisoners are kept in cages and treated like animals.
 However, that isn’t the reality.
 Although inmates don’t have the same rights as the average American citizen, they are still protected by certain amendments and case law that allow them rights as incarcerated individuals.
-Nonetheless, confining someone against their will is a conflict of freedom.
-This may make you think, at what point are we infringing on a person's freedom unjustly?

 The C Words

 The bare necessities for every human being’s survival are food, water, clothing, sleep, shelter, and safety.
-Although they are the bare necessities for adequate survival, they are the foundation of jail and prison risk factors (which are otherwise known as something that maximizes risk).
+Although they are the bare necessities for adequate survival, they are the foundation of jail and prison risk factors (otherwise known as something that maximizes risk).
 These minimal needs bleed into the five common risk factors that correctional officers should already be aware of as they consist of the structure that enables inmate survivability:

 • Providing appropriate dietary needs (water and food)